meistro57/Zodiom/README.md

 ## Features

-- Real-time positions for all major planets
+- Real-time positions for all major planets, now including Pluto
 - Travel to any date in history or the future
 - Mystic Mode for a symbolic, sacred look
 - Optional light mode for the UI